-The Defense Information Systems Agency has awarded 14 companies slots on a $7.5 billion, decade-long systems engineering and technology deal meant to help the U.S. Department of Defense improve its information technology capabilities, the agency announced.
+The Defense Information Systems Agency has awarded slots on its $17.5 billion Encore information technology services contract to 20 small businesses, the agency announced.

 Federal courts across the country are handing down important rulings interpreting the U.S. Supreme Court’s landmark decision on False Claims Act liability in Universal Health Services v.
 Escobar.
 As the rulings keep pouring in, stay up to speed on Law360’s latest coverage and analysis of Escobar’s impact.